Reviewing The EWA A106 Pro Mini Bluetooth Speaker

 Weatherproofing: 8/10

 This speaker features an intentionally stripped-down design, void of the numerous buttons and controls we are used to seeing.
-Instead, there is a single button that lights up when the speaker is turned on.
-By holding down the button, you can toggle the speaker on and off.
+Instead, a single button lights up when the speaker is turned on.
+You can toggle the speaker on and off by holding down the button.
 Once turned on, a single press will play or pause the track you’re listening to, and pressing it twice will skip tracks.
 I enjoy the simplicity of this design, as even with the single button – you’re still afforded some control via the speaker.
 A micro-USB charging port can be found on the opposite side of the speaker.

-Unfortunately, during testing – the clip broke off while carrying the speaker outside.
+Unfortunately, the clip broke off during testing while the speaker was being carried outside.
 While the speaker itself seems fairly durable, the area where the clip material attaches to the carry case seems to, at least in my case, be a weak point.
 I’ve included an image below demonstrating how the material snapped off, indicating a fragile joining point.
 This is most likely a defect on the unit I tested, but something to keep in mind.
-Should you also encounter issues, you can find more information in EWA’s return policy.
+You can find more information in EWA’s return policy if you also encounter issues.

-I love that this speaker offers a high degree of water resistance, with an IPX rating of IP67.
-You can use it in any weather conditions, and will even survive accidental drops into the water.
+I love that this speaker offers high water resistance, with an IPX rating of IP67.
+You can use it in any weather conditions, and it will even survive accidental drops into the water.
 For perspective, IP67 is the same waterproofing that we find in flagship Bluetooth speakers.

-With regards to connectivity, the A106 Pro keeps things simple with Bluetooth 5.0 being the sole method of connection.
+Regarding connectivity, the A106 Pro keeps things simple, with Bluetooth 5.0 being the sole connection method.
 The 5.0 version ensures better latency and more reliability in its connectivity.

 Sound Quality

-The overall audio performance on the A106 Pro lacks compared to larger alternatives, with limited depth, particularly towards the low-end.
-However, when compared to similar sized and priced speakers, the A106 Pro does an impressive job, able to produce decent volume and clarity.
+The overall audio performance on the A106 Pro lacks compared to larger alternatives, with limited depth, particularly towards the low end.
+However, compared to similar-sized and priced speakers, the A106 Pro does an impressive job, producing decent volume and clarity.

 Bass: 6.3/10